Source: December 31, 2017 Interstate Route Log and Finders List

 Interstate 980 was completed west to I-880 in 1985.
 I-880 north from I-980 was closed four years later due to the Loma Prieta earthquake.
 Interstate 980 took over as the through route to I-580 until the completion of the Cypress Freeway.

 Interstate 880, known as California 17 until the mid-1980s, is the Nimitz Freeway between San Jose and Oakland.
 It generally follows the eastern shore of the San Francisco Bay.
-Originating at the interchange with Interstate 280 and SR 17 in San Jose, the freeway culminates its northerly journey at the Maze interchange (Junction Interstates 80 and 580) in Oakland.
+Originating at the interchange with Interstate 280 and California 17 in San Jose, the freeway culminates its northerly journey at the Maze interchange (Interstates 80 and 580) in Oakland.

 Interstate 880 is generally six to eight lanes wide, with some older sections reconstructed and expanded in the South Bay area in 2002.
-Although damaged in the Loma Prieta Earthquake in 1989, its connection to Interstate 80 was restored by 1999.
+HOV lanes are also used along the Nimitz Freeway.

 Interstate 880 was originally assigned to the Sacramento Bypass between 1963 and 1980.
 It was eliminated with the realignment of Interstate 80 around the capital city as approved by AASHTO on November 14, 1980.
 See the Interstate 880 (Decommissioned) California guide for additional details and photos.

-This section of former California 17 was introduced into the state highway system as a result of Federal Highway Administration action in 1983 and passage of State Assembly Bill 2741 in 1984.
+Federal Highway Administration action in 1983, and passage of State Assembly Bill 2741 in 1984, reassigned the SR 17 freeway from San Jose north to Oakland as new Interstate 880.
 AASHO approved the establishment of I-880 on June 20, 1983, and the route was completely signed by 1985.
 SR 17 still remains designated south of Interstate 280 on its way to Santa Cruz.

 Projects undertaken were: